jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

-## KL divergence
+## Kullback Leibler divergence

+Our aim in this section is to devise some sort of method for comparing the "distance" between two probability measures.
+The technique that we discover will have tight connections with the entropies studied in the previous section, but the first part of this section is largely independent of the previous.
+The link with entropy will come later.

-The types of measures $P$ and $Q$ that we shall work with initially are ones defined on a finite probability space $S$, so that they have mass functions $p(s)$ and $q(s)$ with finite support.
-The basic measure that we use in this chapter to compare them is the mean logarithmic relative magnitude.
+The types of measures $P$ and $Q$ that we shall work with are ones defined on a finite probability space $S$, so that they have mass functions $p(s)$ and $q(s)$.
+(But see the comment immediately below {prf:ref}`KL-def`.)
+The basic measure that we use to compare them is the mean logarithmic relative magnitude.

 ```{margin}